 Hunger in America can be eliminated.
 It will take both the public and private sector to join in a determined partnership to address the economic, political, and personal barriers that contribute to hunger.
 It will require leadership and a broad agreement that everyone has a role to play.
 In addition to individuals donating food, contributing money and volunteering to support relief organizations and service providers, we can also urge business and political leaders towards greater involvement in solving hunger issues.

-For every dollar you give, Good Shepherd Food Bank can distribute 4 meals to hungry people in Maine.
+Every dollar you give can help Good Shepherd Food Bank distribute 4 meals to hungry people in Maine.
 We welcome your donations via check, or online with Visa, MasterCard, or Discover.

 The Food Bank also relies on the generosity of over 200 food donors, including supermarkets, wholesalers, distributors, manufacturers, and others.
 Individuals and organizations also donate food through Food Drives.

 With the help of hundreds of volunteers, Good Shepherd Food Bank provides food to more than 178,000 Mainers each year.
 Volunteers help in many ways, including inspecting, sorting and packing food at our Auburn warehouse.

 In 2017, the Food Bank distributed more than 28 million pounds of food to local partner agencies that serve all 16 counties in Maine.
 These partners include food pantries, meal sites, shelters, senior centers, and schools.
 Together with this network, the Food Bank is finding new and effective ways to provide nourishing food and hope to our neighbors in need.
 Good Shepherd Food Bank is also working to find long-term solutions to hunger by engaging in advocacy, research, and strategic initiatives to create a hunger-free Maine.

 Good Shepherd Food Bank serves all 16 counties in Maine, from Kittery to Fort Kent.
 We serve more than 400 nonprofit partner agencies operating on the front lines of hunger relief in our state.